ericseppanen/proc_macro_abc/README.md

 #### Kinds of proc-macros

 There are three different flavors of proc-macros:
-- *derive macros* are used to create code after observing a data structure (a struct or enum).
-Usually this means implementing a trait, though there's no restriction on the code actually emitted (it can't rewrite the affected data structure, though).
+- *derive macros* are used to add code after observing a data structure (a struct or enum).
+Often this means implementing a trait, though there's no restriction on the code actually emitted (it can't rewrite the affected data structure, though).
-- attribute macros attach to some bit of existing Rust syntax (e.g. a data structure or function), and the macro output replaces that syntax.
+- *attribute macros* attach to some bit of existing Rust syntax (e.g. a data structure or function), and the macro output replaces that syntax.
-- function-like macros are called with parameters (like `vec!` or `assert!`).
+- *function-like macros* are called with parameters (like `vec!` or `assert!`).
 Unlike the other two kinds, they can return expressions.
 They can also be used to emit arbitrary code (e.g. impl blocks, functions, data structures, etc.)

 #### Crate organization when building proc-macros